wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-write-formulas/includes/2-formulas.md

 1. The table name does not include embedded spaces.

 2. The table name is not a reserved word that is used by DAX.
-All DAX function names and operators are reserved words.
-Note that *Date* is a DAX function name, which explains why, when you are referencing a table named Date, that it must be enclosed within single quotation marks.
+All DAX function names and operators are reserved words. *Date* is a DAX function name, which explains why, when you are referencing a table named Date, that it must be enclosed within single quotation marks.

 In the following calculated table definition, it's possible to omit the square brackets when referencing the Airport table: